tc39/notes/es7/2016-05/may-25.md

 ## [Definitive decision for test262 python runner](https://github.com/tc39/test262/issues/647) (Mike Pennisi)

-LB: TC39 agreed to deprecate the python runner in 2014, we want to remove it from test262 as it demands extra energy on a deprecated tool while implementing new features.
+LBR: TC39 agreed to deprecate the python runner in 2014, we want to remove it from test262 as it demands extra energy on a deprecated tool while implementing new features.

 FST: We can work it out.
 It does not need to move it to a new TC39's repository.